 Gekko is historically tied to the ADAM model (Aggregate Danish Annual Model), which for many years had been solved with a really fast Fortran-based software system called PCIM.
 Around 2008, Gekko was developed as an alternative, and the first model to use Gekko was EMMA (Environmental eMission Models for ADAM), using Gekko from 2008 and onwards.

 In 2009, Gekko was used to solve ADAM, too, and in the beginning most of the development had to do with implementing features known from PCIM.
 That is, most of the early focus was related to modeling.
 Later on, however, the focus also included data management capabilities, because the AREMOS system was being discontinued.
-AREMOS was (and is) being used quite a lot in Danish institutions for timeseries data management systems, so it would be practical if Gekko could implement some of these features, too.
+AREMOS is being phased out as a timeseries management system, and Gekko implements most of the capabilities of AREMOS (and more).

 Gekko 2.0 presented such an unified framework, providing an intuitive and productive environment for daily use.